cmatian/CS-340/README.md

-# CS-340 - Introduction to Databases - Oregon State University - Winter Term
+# CS-340 - Introduction to Databases - OSU Winter 2019

 A MySQL Database Project based on Star Wars Universe